r-kheirbakhsh/Fusion_framework/README.md

     * Min–max scaling to normalize age values between 0 and 1 will be done by the framework.

 4. Dataset Structure
-    * Organize the 2D MRi slices so that each patient has a unique ID, with MRI slices stored in a consistent folder as shown bellow:
+    * Organize the 2D MRI slices so that each patient has a unique ID, with MRI slices stored in a consistent folder as shown bellow:

     ```
         UCSF-PDGM-SLICED/